 This September we will again start the process for men and women who are inquiring about the Catholic Faith.
 RCIA (Rite of Christian Initiation of Adults) is the process through which adults enter into the Catholic faith.
 RCIA is a spiritual journey designed in phases and implemented through various rites.
 The participants' spiritual growth is encouraged and enhanced through weekly reflection on God's Word and the teachings of Catholic doctrine and traditions.
-Our first meeting and introductory session will be held on Sunday, September 10 at 10 AM in Rectory Meeting Room; all are invited.
+Our first meeting and introduction session will be held on Sunday, September 10 at 10:00 am in the rectory Fireplace Meeting Room all are invited.
 Any questions contact the rectory at 353.6303.

 Becoming a Catholic is one of the most profound and joyous experiences of life.
 Some are blessed enough to receive this great gift while they are still infants, and over the course of time they grow into a recognition of the enormous grace that has been bestowed upon them, of the dignity and wonder of their identity as Catholics.
 Others come into the Catholic fold while they are older children or adults.
 In these cases it is important for people to have a grasp of the joyful process by which one becomes a Catholic.

 If you know someone who might be interested in joining the Church, be that family member, fellow worker, or neighbor, please contact the parish office with their name and phone number.
 Our parishioners are always the best evangelists.
 Your faith and how you live it will speak volumes to those around you.

 Let us pray for those who are contemplating joining the Catholic faith and encourage them through our words, actions and prayers.
 God bless you for sharing your faith!